gopro/forgejs-samples/GETTING-STARTED.md

 If you try to scroll in the page, you'll see a change in the field of view (fov), and a deformation on the edge of the player.
 The current type of view is called **Rectilinear**.
 It can be changed to another type of view, called the **GoPro** view.

-To change it, add this property at the root of the `tour.json` file :
+To change it, add this property to the tour object :

 ````json
 {